alamedyang/natlang-parser/docs-sources/top.md

 // etc
 ```

-Some block types can (or must) be nested within others, but blocks cannot be nested arbitrarily.
+Some block types can (or must) be nested within others.
+Note that blocks cannot be nested arbitrarily.

 ### Block quick reference